CodeForPhilly/decentralized-data/tutorials/noms/lessons/install-noms.md

 4. Run `pwd` and take note of the response.
 This tells you the full path of your homedir bin directory.
 For example, mine is `/Users/jadrian/bin`, but yours will be different.
 5. Check whether this directory is in your path.
 Do `echo $PATH` and you should see a list of directory paths separated by colons.
 Look for your bin directory; for example, I'm looking for `/Users/jadrian/bin`.
-6. If you don't see the homdir `bin` directory in your path, you need to add it by editing your `.bashrc` file.
-Open your `.bashrc` file and add the following line somewhere in the file:
+6. If you don't see the homdir `bin` directory in your path, you need to add it by editing your `.bashrc` or `.bash_profile` file.
+Open either of those files in your text editor and add the following line somewhere:

     ```
     export PATH=$HOME/bin:$PATH